 - First, choose the Start menu.

 - Type in and choose the Command Prompt in the search bar.

 - Right-click on the command prompt to run it as an administrator.

 - Now, type in “sfc/scannow” in the Command Prompt, and press Enter.

-- Wait for the scanner to finish its job.
+- Could you wait for the scanner to finish its job?
 It will fix the issue automatically and remove the error code for good.

 If you can’t do an SFC command scan on your PC, or the issue persists, perform a DISM scan on your computer.

 - This time, run the Command Prompt as an administrator again.